Roddy Frame: Solo career

 Following Frestonia, Frame pursued a solo career under his own name from 1995 onwards.
 His first solo album, The North Star, was released in 1998 on the Independiente label and featured the single "Reason For Living".
 Frame appeared on Jools Holland's Later television show in 1998 to play "Bigger, Brighter, Better", from North Star.
-In 1999 Frame appeared alongside Neil Finn and Graham Gouldman as part of the BBC Four's "Songwriters' Circle" series, and played both Aztec Camera and solo songs.
+In 1999 Frame appeared alongside Neil Finn and Graham Gouldman as part of the BBC Four's Songwriters' Circle series, and played both Aztec Camera and solo songs.

-Frame's second solo album Surf, recorded when he was 38 years old, is a collection of acoustic songs that attracted critical acclaim and was generally regarded as a return to songwriting form.
+Frame's second solo album, Surf (2002), is a collection of acoustic songs.
 In a 2002 Guardian interview, Frame explained that he had "written an album about day-to-day life in London; about being 38 and wondering what you're going to do next."
-The album's cover image is a photograph taken from atop Burwash House in London, UK by Hannah Grace Deller, Frame's girlfriend at the time, and depicts the city's skyline.
-Following the album's April 2014 reissue, arts journalist Philip Cummins concluded:
+The album's cover image is a photograph taken from atop Burwash House in London, UK, by Hannah Grace Deller, Frame's girlfriend at the time, and depicts the city's skyline.
+Following the album's April 2014 reissue, arts journalist Philip Cummins wrote:

 Not since Paul Simon’s Hearts and Bones nor Bruce Springsteen’s Tunnel of Love has there been an album by a singer-songwriter that has explored themes of love, heartbreak and identity as skilfully and masterfully as Roddy Frame has on Surf.
 It is hard to think of an LP from the last 10 – 15 years that is so masterfully crafted, so fully realised, so enviably achieved ...
 Surf is, quite simply, one of the most moving, spellbinding and memorable collection of songs I have heard in recent years.

-The song "Small World" was used as the theme music for the BBC Television comedy series Early Doors.
+The song "Small World" was used as the theme music for the BBC Television comedy series Early Doors (2003–2004).
 Frame explained at a 2012 live performance in the UK that "Crossing Newbury Street" is about the time that he spent with Jonzun in Boston, Massachusetts, US, while writing and recording "Somewhere in My Heart".
+Frame performed his first ever show at the Glastonbury Festival in 2003.

-Frame performed his first ever show at the Glastonbury Festival in 2003 and his next solo album Western Skies was released three years later in May 2006.
+His next solo album, Western Skies, was released in May 2006.
 Later in 2006, he released a live album called Live at Ronnie Scott's, a recording of a performance that was completed on 29 May 2005, and this was followed in 2007 by Live at The Blue Note, Osaka, another live recording of a show of 21 September 2006 in Japan.
 Video footage of Frame performing live solo concerts in the UK in both 2005 (Cardiff) and 2008 (Birmingham) was published on the YouTube online video-sharing platform.